JaimeGoB/Solved_Coding_Challenges/README.md

 ## Educative Recursion - isPrime

+Recursion Challenge 2: Is a number prime
+     * Given an input of two ints  n and n/2 , using recursion check if number is prime.
+     * Ex: gcd(18, 24) => 6 , gcd(54, 72) => 18
-Check if a number is prime.
-Return true if so.
+     * Return true if number is prime.

 **Example**